juan-i94/juan-i94/notes/dev-log.md

 BACK UPS ARE SUPER SO VERY IMPORTANT
 I started using Termius' SFTP option to move around the server files, like the world save files.
 Had a little intro to SSH keys but didn't set it up yet

+## 2024-12-03

+Tried a bit more arduino, mostly hardware side.

+## 2024-12-04

+Found an old HDD and trying to hook it up to the server running lsblk shows the list of "block devices" sudo fdisk -l gives me a more detailed disk partition table.

+sudo mount /dev/sdb1 /mnt/tempdisk This mounts the HDD to a temp dir sudo umount /mnt/tempdisk

+formatted with mkfs.ext4 and permanently mounted it to /mnt/sdb1